-The Division of Education at Rivier University provides undergraduate students with programs of study in early childhood education, elementary education, middle secondary education and education and community leadership.
+The Division of Education at Rivier University provides undergraduate candidates with programs of study in early childhood education, elementary education, middle secondary education and education and community leadership.
 These educational programs build on the University's liberal arts curriculum.

-Students have multiple opportunities in field experiences related to their coursework and program.
+Candidates have multiple opportunities in clinical experiences related to their coursework and program.
 These teaching and learning experiences are scaffolded to involve children and adolescents.
-Students acquire a variety of instructional and assessment strategies to facilitate the learning of a diverse population of students in a variety of educational settings.
+Candidates acquire a variety of instructional and assessment strategies to facilitate the learning of a diverse population of students in a variety of educational settings.

-Students must complete and pass all three parts of the Praxis Core Academic Skills tests before student teaching.
+Candidates must complete and pass all three parts of the Basic Academic Skills Assessment before clinical practice (student teaching).

 The Professional Educator Preparation Program makes a difference in the lives of children and adolescents by preparing teachers who demonstrate the knowledge, skills, and disposition to teach a diverse population of students in a variety of educational settings based on research.
-The licensure programs align with the teacher preparation standards for the respective licensure area approved by the State of New Hampshire Education Department.
+The licensure programs align with the teacher preparation standards for the respective licensure area approved by New Hampshire Department of Education (NHED).